 CHESHIRE — Town Manager Sean Kimball proposed a budget for the upcoming year that increases spending by nearly 4 percent, adds four emergency dispatchers and uses less money from town reserves than previous budgets.

 His budget totals $115.6 million for general government, education, debt and other spending, an increase of $4.4 million over the current fiscal year’s spending plan.
-The proposed mill rate would be 33.85, an increase of 1.23 mills.
+The proposed tax rate would be 33.85 mills, an increase of 1.23.
 The mill rate is the number of dollars in tax on $1,000 of assessed property value.

 Kimball’s spending proposal was sent to town councilors this week.
 Council chairman Rob Oris, a Republican, said he wants to hear the town manager’s presentation of the budget before commenting on it.